-Textile artist, dyer, printer and ink-maker Catherine Lewis produces her eco textile and paper artwork in her workshop in Cardiff, capitol city of Wales; she is inspired by the natural beauty and the post-industrial vistas of her native Welsh landscape.
-Catherine’s work combines sustainable and recycled materials with traditional and contemporary techniques, and a unique eye for style and design.
+Textile artist, dyer, printer and ink-maker Catherine Lewis produces her eco textile and paper artwork and handmade inks at her workshop in Cardiff, capitol city of Wales; she is inspired by the natural beauty, local materials and the post-industrial vistas of her native Welsh landscape.
+Catherine’s work combines sustainable, handmade and recycled materials with both ancient traditional and contemporary technique.

-Buy from her unique collection here, visit the lovely Kilver Court Farm Shop, the delightful little Princes and Paupers shop in Castle Arcade Cardiff or come to our studio to say hi, try things on and order bespoke items.
+Buy her unique work here, visit the lovely Kilver Court Farm Shop, the delightful little Princes and Paupers shop in Castle Arcade Cardiff or come to her workshop to say hi, try writing in ink, try on and order bespoke items.

 ‘Chemical dyes and textiles can be really bad for our health and that of those who make them – my products are not.
 I carefully source only non-harmful chemicals and dyes from plants and food waste; I use only recycled fabrics, organic UK silk, wool and sustainable, ethically produced, chemical-free hemp and bamboo fibres.’

 Each piece is hand-made, dyed and printed in Cardiff, Wales, and every item is unique.

 ‘All of my bespoke dyeing and printing services are done with the greatest respect for our planet and people.
 I believe in creating harmlessly and strive to create luxury with zero or little waste, zero or low carbon footprint, locally sourced materials and labour‘.